seanmcknight182/NetworkRoutingOptimization/README.md

   The Network Routing Optimization problem finds the most efficient paths for data (or vehicles) across a network to minimize costs, latency, or congestion while meeting constraints.
 The benchmark algorithm used is Dijkstra's algorithm, and the comparisons will be against the Bellman-Ford, A*, and ACO algorithms.
 We generated our own data.
 The code for this can be found within each algorithm's code folder.

 ## Running the project
 Download the full repo.
-Then, open a terminal and navigate to the ...NetworkRoutingOptimization.
+Then, open a terminal and navigate to the ...NetworkRoutingOptimization/code.
 Run the command:
-  **make full**.
+  **make all**.
-This will compile the executables, generate the necessary data, run the algorithm, and then remove the compiled executables, leaving only the generated data and results.
+This will compile the executables, generate the necessary data, run the algorithm, run the python to get the graphs, and then remove the compiled binaries, leaving only the generated data and results.

 ## Generative AI Disclosure
 Generative AI was used during code generation in order to accelerate the process.
 If AI was used for the generation of code within a file, there will be a disclaimer located at the top of said file.